rvspt/QuickAdhoc-QS/README.md

 The target table can be specified by 'Single Object ID' (easy to find with Dev-Hub's single object configurator) or a dropdown will list all the tables within a sheet, which can be used for quick side-by-side comparisons.

-Tested with Qlik Sense 3.0.
-Should be compatible with 2.0+.
+Tested with Qlik Sense June 2018.
+For prior versions make sure you are using v1.0.

 An example and tutorial app can be found in the 'App Example' folder.